carpentries-incubator/gap-lesson/episodes/06-attributes.md

 ~~~
 {: .output}

-You may be interested why we have declared the operation for a collection and
+You may wonder why we have declared the operation for a collection and not only
-not only for a group and then used the non-efficient method for a group again,
+for a group, and why we have installed the inefficient `AvgOrdOfCollection`.
-while we have already developed an efficient one?
+After all, we have already developed the much more efficient `AvgOrdOfGroup`.

-Imagine the situation when you would like to be able to compute an average order
+Imagine that you would like to be able to compute an average order
 both for a group and for a list which consists of objects having a multiplicative
 order.
-You may have a special function for each case, as we have already.
+You may have a special function for each case, as we have.
 If it
 could happen that you don't know in advance the type of the object in question,
 you may add checks into the code and dispatch to a suitable function.
 This could
-quickly became complicated if you have several different functions for various
+quickly become complicated if you have several different functions for various
 types of objects.
 Instead of that, attributes are bunches of functions, called
-_methods_, and the _method selection_ will choose the most efficient method
+_methods_, and GAP's _method selection_ will choose the most efficient method
 based on the type of all arguments.

 To illustrate this, we will now install a method for `AverageOrder` for a group: